Mudyug icebreaker current position

-MS Mudyug ("ледокол Мудьюг") is an icebreaking vessel owned and operated by Rosmorport.
-Rosmorport is a Russian FSUE ("Federal State Unitary Enterprise") created in 2012 by the Russian Federation's Ministry of Transport.
+The 1982-built MS Mudyug ("ледокол Мудьюг") is an icebreaking vessel owned and operated by Rosmorport.
+Rosmorport is a Russian FSUE (Federal State Unitary Enterprise) created in 2012 by the Russian Federation's Ministry of Transport.

-Rosmorport's Mudyug itinerary program offers scientific and Arctic cruise expeditions and research voyages with departures out of St Petersburg (the ship's home-port in Russia)
+Rosmorport's Mudyug itinerary program offers scientific and Arctic cruise expeditions and research voyages with departures out of St Petersburg (homeport).

 Mudyug icebreaker vessel details

-- The vessel has 1 dining room, Sauna, 1 swimming pool, 1 elevator, 1 helipad (helicopter deck).
+The vessel has 1 dining room, Sauna, 1 swimming pool, 1 elevator, 1 helipad (Helideck).